Where did Gainstorming Come From?

 How Does It Work?

 If you've ever been part of a group that meets to think and/or create together, you will have had experiences that range from okay, to great, to extraordinary (or even, unfortunately, to dysfunctional).
 The creation of the Gainstorming model began with studying what it was that caused this range of outcomes, and whether it would be possible to create an environment that ensured an extraordinary outcome at EVERY single event.
-The result is a whiteboard/digital screen process that causes an individual or group to very quickly gain powerful, unified focus - the key to extraordinary collaboration and insights.
+The result is a focused thinking template that causes an individual or group to very quickly gain powerful, unified focus - the key to extraordinary collaboration and insights.

 Who Can Use The Gainstorming Model?

 Throughout its ten years in research, Gainstorming has been tested with a wide range of individuals and groups, from the naturally creative, to the extraordinarily brilliant, to people who wouldn't even consider themselves as 'creative.'
 The model has proven to work for anyone who has the desire to engage with it.
 Gainstorming is not 'mystical' or 'magical,' it simply engages the brain in a way that powerfully excites curiosity, and then conversationally facilitates practical, solutionary thinking.

 WHY Would I Use GAINSTORMING?

 Gainstorming can be used at any time you need to think about something – so you can either continue to just think about things the way you always do, or you can put yourself into a Gainstorming zone and fast-track your insights toward a spectacular "Aha!" moment.
 For a group that needs to collaborate to solve a problem or create something new, a Gainstorming session guarantees that every moment the group spends together will be insightful, powerfully productive, and culminate with inspired ideas and actions.

 How Long Does It Take?

 Depending on the outcome you need you can do it in 10 minutes, 30 minutes, an hour, 90 minutes, or even up to three hours.
 The ultimate key to its success is that it immediately elevates your brain to a unique and collaborative thinking space.